Messenger RNA: Transport

 Another difference between eukaryotes and prokaryotes is mRNA transport.
 Because eukaryotic transcription and translation is compartmentally separated, eukaryotic mRNAs must be exported from the nucleus to the cytoplasm—a process that may be regulated by different signaling pathways.
 Mature mRNAs are recognized by their processed modifications and then exported through the nuclear pore by binding to the cap-binding proteins CBP20 and CBP80, as well as the transcription/export complex (TREX).
 Multiple mRNA export pathways have been identified in eukaryotes.

 In spatially complex cells, some mRNAs are transported to particular subcellular destinations.
 In mature neurons, certain mRNA are transported from the soma to dendrites.
 One site of mRNA translation is at polyribosomes selectively localized beneath synapses.
 The mRNA for Arc/Arg3.1 is induced by synaptic activity and localizes selectively near active synapses based on signals generated by NMDA receptors.
 Other mRNAs also move into dendrites in response to external stimuli, such as β-actin mRNA.
-Upon export from the nucleus, actin mRNA associates with ZBP1 and the 40S subunit.
+For export from the nucleus, actin mRNA associates with ZBP1 and later with 40S subunit.
 The complex is bound by a motor protein and is transported to the target location (neurite extension) along the cytoskeleton.
 Eventually ZBP1 is phosphorylated by Src in order for translation to be initiated.
 In developing neurons, mRNAs are also transported into growing axons and especially growth cones.
-Many mRNAs are marked with so-called "zip codes," which target their transport to a specific location. mRNAs can also transfer between mammalian cells through structures called tunneling nanotubes.
+Many mRNAs are marked with so-called "zip codes", which target their transport to a specific location. mRNAs can also transfer between mammalian cells through structures called tunneling nanotubes.